vboxorcale/Professional-README-Generator/README.md

   ## License

+  This project is Licensed under the APACHE2.0 license.

   ## Contributing

-  make a pull request on the repo
+  pull request

   ## Tests